-This programme is open for applicants domiciled in Scotland and the European Union.
+This programme is open for applicants domiciled in Scotland.

 This fully funded tuition fee waiver programme is awarded by the Universities of Glasgow, Aberdeen and Strathclyde, and in collaboration with the Universities of Dundee and Edinburgh.
 Students can be based in either Glasgow or Aberdeen, and should indicate the preferred campus in their application.